mountainMath/doodles/content/posts/2019-06-25-how-not-to-analyze-the-roots-of-the-affordability-crisis.markdown

 <img src="/posts/2019-06-25-how-not-to-analyze-the-roots-of-the-affordability-crisis_files/figure-html/unnamed-chunk-7-1.png" width="768" />

 This gives still a reasonably strong correlation, although with a much lower *R*<sup>2</sup> that depends to a significant degree on the choice of non-resident owner metric chosen.
-In particular this shows that the lazy argument in the working paper asserting that the choice does not making a difference is not correct.
+In particular this shows that the lazy argument in the working paper asserting that the choice does not make a difference is not correct.
 And this is not a product of our grouping, correlating the grouped majority vs any non-resident participation gives an *R*<sup>2</sup> of 0.947, not much different from the 0.959 in the ungrouped data.

 While we have reduced some of the unaccounted confounders by moving the price-to-income ratios from the fantasy world to the real world, it would be foolish to assume that this was the only confounder at play, let alone not having dealt with the ecological inference problem.
 The regions with large residuals give an indication of missing confounders, with the commute distance to the central business district being a strong contender in fitting the general model of how people make trade-offs between housing and transportation costs.